CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 - PR reviews are thorough, not just looking for obvious errors or code style, but really understanding the code.
 - PR reviews are the main time developers are getting familiar with code.
 They are not regularly reading through other code to the same level of thoroughness as in PR reviews.

-With these assumptions added, we can now pinpoint exactly when adding developers starts to cause a problem. **Specifically, the team is hindered more than they’re helped at the moment when you add a fourth developer.**
+With these assumptions added, we can now pinpoint exactly when adding developers starts to cause a problem. **Specifically, the team's familiarity with the code is significantly hindered at the moment when you add a fourth developer.**

-## A Fourth Developer Adds Unfamiliar Code
 How can I make such a specific claim?
 It’s based on the logistics of being familiar with the code you’re working on.
-It’s significantly easier to add functionality when you're familiar with the code you're modifying or extending: you’re more productive and the result is more reliable.
-And three developers will be significantly more familiar with the codebase than four.
 Let’s see why.

-As our goal, let’s say that **for every change to the code, we want someone who is familiar with the pre-existing code involved:** that is, either writing the code or reviewing it before merge.
-Having someone familiar involved increases quality, because it minimizes our chance of introducing bugs, duplicating functionality, or just writing code that fits poorly with the existing code.
-How well can we succeed at this with different team sizes?

 When you are a **solo developer** on a project, you're familiar with all of the code.
 This means a high level of quality for whatever you’re working on, although of course the limitations on output for a solo developer are clear.